gaehlerm/SoftwareEngineering/README.md

 	print("copyright my company")
 	print("page number 1/1")
 ```
-The problem is the different levels of abstraction.
+The problem are the different levels of abstraction.
 Printing a string is clearly a lower level of abstraction than calling a function which probably prints a string as well.
 There should either be only print statements or function calls within a piece of code.
 Thus there are 2 possibilities.
 We can either unroll the `print_body` function if it's fairly short or write functions for the other print statements.
 The later is probably the prefered solution as it's fairly easy to create these functions.

 ```py
 def print_page():